RAF Tholthorpe.

 Details

-Bomb aimer's and pilots could hone their skills by training on this apparatus.
+Bomb aimer's and pilots could hone their skills by training on this synthetic trainer.

 The pilot would fly a over a map projected onto the hut floor and the bomb aimer would take over as they neared their target.